94muhammad/Muhammad/README.md

-Hi 👋 My name is Muhammad Uzair
+Hi 👋 My name is Muhammad
 ===============================

 Data Scientist
 --------------

-I have been learning to code for a couple of years after switching careers.
-I started with python and found myself passionate about data science.
-However, i am expanding my horizon and learning front-end development alongside.
+I am a developer with a strong foundation in data science and a growing expertise in front-end development.

 * 🌍  I'm based in United Kingdom
-* ✉️  You can contact me at [uzaiirr@outlook.com](mailto:uzaiirr@outlook.com)

 ### Skills